What is ring training?

 - Portable training method - all you need is rings and somewhere to hang them!
 See our ring setup guide.

 - Scalable training with exercises suitable for beginners and experts

 - Fun and novel training method and a good plateau buster

 - Natural, compound movements that are kind on the joints with no fixed path of motion

 - Develops grip strength that has good carryover benefits to general pressing strength exercises.

 The strength and physical discipline required to perform some of the most basic of ring exercises is immense.
 You might be able to perform pull-ups and dips on a fixed station but using gymnastics rings adds an element of instability which brings a different dimension to your training and pushes you that little bit further.

-Ring training promotes development of a defined and athletic physique.
+Ring training promotes the development of a defined and athletic physique.
 Unnecessary bulk is counterproductive and training with rings creates a lean frame, forges a solid core and creates an efficient strength to size ratio.
-Just look at a typical gymnast to see the effects.
+You only have to look at a typical gymnast to see the effects.

 These gymnasts perform superhuman feats of strength on the rings and have the Olympic bodies to show for it, but the same principles they train with can be applied to those training for fitness.
 Those people wanting to build strength, endurance, lasting muscle mass and have fun doing it.

 Ring training is a great addition to any exercise routine.
 It won't develop an overly muscular frame, but a solid, well-rounded and defined physique.
 A functional body that not only looks athletic but is able to perform.